tkramers/-MSBA503_CV_Project/README.md

-# MSBA 503 – Computer Vision Take-Home Assignment
+# MSBA 503 – Take-Home Assignment

-This project compares the performance of two deep learning object detection models — **YOLOv8n** and **Faster R-CNN** — using a set of 10 images.
+This project compares the performance of two deep learning object detection models — **YOLO** and **Faster R-CNN** — using a set of 10 images.
 Each model was evaluated on three key metrics:

 - **Number of objects detected**
 - **Average confidence score**